Bg

 • Asleep: 7:15 PM

-Most babies will be ready to drop their third nap by 9 months of age and be ready for a 2-nap schedule with an earlier bedtime.
-If your baby is still taking 3 naps a day, they’ll likely transition to 2 naps over the next month.
-Signs that a baby is ready to drop a nap include: shorter naps, resisting one of the naps (particularly the last one), and/or consistently sleeping less than 10 hours a night.
+Most babies will be ready to drop their third nap by 9 months and move to a 2-nap schedule with an earlier bedtime.
+If your baby is still taking 3 naps a day, they’ll likely transition to 2 naps soon.

 Here’s what a typical day may look like at this age: